COVID-19 TEC Updates

 Can TEOs continue to enrol or re-enrol international PhD students who are currently offshore and are unable to return to New Zealand to study? - UPDATED January 2023

-We recognised there may still be delays in international students returning to New Zealand and confirm that you can continue to enrol or re-enrol international PhD students.
+We recognise there may still be delays in international students returning to New Zealand and confirm that you can continue to enrol or re-enrol international PhD students.
 This exemption will continue until 1 March 2023 and only applies to students who are unable to return to New Zealand for their study.

 We continue to require each TEO to:

 - Only enrol students offshore who are financially able and willing to come to New Zealand for their study as soon as border entry conditions make this possible and the appropriate visas have been granted (they must not enrol students wishing to do a full PhD programme offshore).

 - Clearly communicate with all enrolled and prospective International PhD students that they cannot currently enter New Zealand unless they hold the correct visa as required by Immigration New Zealand.

 - Clearly communicate with all enrolled and prospective International PhD students that they must return to New Zealand as soon as border entry conditions allow.

 - Only enrol students in PhD programmes where it is possible for the student to progress their study offshore and make reasonable progress toward their qualification.